 For those using either the Revised Common Lectionary or the Narrative Lectionary, a go-to site year-round is http://www.workingpreacher.org.
 This one, http://www.lectionary.org/index.htm, is also helpful but limited unless you subscribe to the full site.
 For the Presbyterian Church, U.S.A. congregations among us, bookmark this: http://bookoforder.info/Book-of-Common-Worship.pdf.

 And want to know what a hymn sounds like, so you can try new ones for next Lent and Easter?
 One of my favorites, www.hymnary.org, is among the more robust resources in my own tool kit.

 These are just a few suggestions, as you take stock of your liturgical tool kit, perhaps going all KonMari and tossing what has not brought joy and making room for the Spirit of the Living God to do new things.

-Sarah Erickson serves as Director at the CLL.
+Sarah Erickson serves as Director at The Center for Lifelong Learning.
 She has special interests in the role of music and worship in faith formation.
 She serves on the Committee for Preparation for Ministry in her presbytery, and is involved in Christian education and formation for children and adults at N. Decatur Presbyterian in Decatur, GA.
 She currently serves as the President for ALLLM, and you can find her on Facebook, on Twitter @saraherickson and occasionally on Pinterest.